BetonQuest/BetonQuest/docs/Documentation/Reference.md

 will get you to `quests` package, and from there you're going into `village2` and then `quest1`.

 Relative paths can be useful if you want to move your packages between directories.
 Instead of rewriting every package name to match current directory tree, you can use relative paths and it will just work.
-It can also be useful if you want to create a downloadable quest package which can be placed anywhere and not just on the root directory (_BetonQuest/_) or when working with BetonQuest-Editor + BetonQuestUploader combo - quest writers don't have to prefix every package call with their name (this feature will work soon, needs an update in the editor).
+This can be very useful if you want to create a downloadable quest package which can be placed anywhere and not just on the root directory (_BetonQuest/QuestPackages_).

 ## Unified location formating